stepanzabelin/clirio/README.md

 Clirio is developed according to SOLID principles, so It is possible to use OOP, dependency injection and other programming patterns.

 **[Clirio starter kit](https://github.com/stepanzabelin/clirio-starter-kit)** has been implemented.
-It contains recommended assembly of libraries.
-But you can use any other libraries for validation and DI.
+It contains recommended assembly of libraries for validation and DI.
+But you can integrate any other libraries and use custom decorators.

 ## Docs